yaraeslamm/bachelor_thesis/RealTime/Readme.md

 <!-- * Ensure that Kimi is connected before running Mediapipe. -->
  ## Notes
  * The real-time system requires a camera and a connection to the robotic head (Kimi) before running Mediapipe.

+ ## Troubleshooting
+* Ensure you are ran kimi and is connected first before runnig the mediapipe_feature.py.py file .

+* If there is an issue with Kimi, stop running app.py and restart it.
+Try adjusting any actuator value manually, then re-run mediapipe_feature.py.py.